lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 ```
 ````

-Shell scripts such as jobfiles:
+`bash` for shell scripts such as jobfiles:

 ```` markdown
 ```bash